-Strategy 2 Continue to expand the role of the private sector in the design and leadership of the regional economic development strategy.
+Strategy 2.
+Continue to expand the role of the private sector in the design and leadership of the regional economic development strategy.

-This is an active and ongoing process led by the Aroostook Partnership for Progress (APP) Executive Board and the APP President
+This is an active and ongoing process led by the Aroostook Partnership and SCEC through its strategic planning process.

 Strategy 3.
-NMDC will develop and implement a coordinated internal and external communication strategy designed to reinforce the purpose and progress of the regional strategy.
+NMDC will develop and implement a coordinated internal and external communication strategy designed to reinforce the purpose of the regional strategy.